TD142/thomas-daley-capstone-client/README.md

 ## Choosing an Animation

 In the top right corner directly above the canvas there is an option drop down where you can choose from three animations.
+Note that if you hold click on the animation canvas and scroll, you can move the animation around.

 ## Choosing an Animation Colour